tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-lessthandot-bloggers-weekly.md

 **Week 12/11 – 12/15**

-Saturday started with [Denis Gobo][1] continuing an excellent series titled, “SQL Advent 2011”.
+Saturday started with [Denis Gobo][1] continuing an excellent series titled, "SQL Advent 2011".
 This week's daily blogs for Denis's series were

 [SQL Advent 2011 Day 15: Joins][2]